PaddlePaddle/models/dssm/README.md

 In practice，DSSM model serves as a basic building block, with different loss functions to achieve specific functions, such as

-- In ranking system, add the pairwise rank loss to the structure in Figure 2
+- In ranking system, the pairwise rank loss function.
-- In the CTR estimate, instead of the binary classification on the click, use cross entropy loss for a classification model
+- In the CTR estimate, instead of the binary classification on the click, use cross-entropy loss for a classification model
 - In regression model,  the cosine similarity is used to calculate the similarity

 ## Model Implementation
 At a high level, DSSM model is composed of three components: the left and right DNN, and loss function on top of them.
 In complex tasks, the structure of the left DNN and the light DNN can be different.
-In this example, we keep these two DNN structure the same.
+In this example, we keep these two DNN structures the same.
 And we choose any of FC, CNN, and RNN for the DNN architecture.

 In PaddlePaddle, the loss functions are supported for any of classification, regression, and ranking.
-Among them, the distance between the left and right DNN is calculated by the cosine similarity (cossim).
+Among them, the distance between the left and right DNN is calculated by the cosine similarity.
 In the classification task, the predicted distribution is calculated by softmax.

 Here we demonstrate:

-- How CNN, FC do text information extraction can refer to[text classification](https://github.com/PaddlePaddle/models/blob/develop/text_classification/README.md#模型详解)
+- How CNN, FC do text information extraction can refer to [text classification](https://github.com/PaddlePaddle/models/blob/develop/text_classification/README.md#模型详解)
 - The contents of the RNN / GRU can be found in  [Machine Translation](https://github.com/PaddlePaddle/book/blob/develop/08.machine_translation/README.md#gated-recurrent-unit-gru)
 - For Pairwise Rank learning, please refer to [learn to rank](https://github.com/PaddlePaddle/models/blob/develop/ltr/README.md)